tanyayt/udacity_data_scientist/disaster_response_msg/README.md

 *   A database file with clean data has already been created and saved as `\data\disaster_response.db`

-    *   If needed, you can re-create this database file, using raw data `categories.csv`, `messages.csv` by running `python "data\process_data.py"`.
+    *   If needed, you can re-run the ETL pipleline,using raw data `categories.csv`, `messages.csv` by running `python "data\process_data.py"`.
 Make sure you set the working directory to the data folder

 *   Train and save the model